AyeChanAungThwin/1HibernateIntroWithoutRs/README-English.md

 ## Details
 > [About Hibernate ORM](https://hibernate.org/orm/)
 > There's only one entities; **Person**.
-> One we declared @Entity at the top of a class and add "<property name="hibernate.hbm2ddl.auto">update</property>" in hibernate.cfg.xml, it automatically generates table in your relational database server like Oracle, MySQL, MS SQL.
+> It's about how to use Object/Relation Mapping using Hibernate.
-> If you change its value to "create", it will create a table using "DROP TABLE IF EXISTS table_name."
+> You have to use Hibernate when we want to make CRUD operations in relational database server using Java code.

 ## About
 - [X] Insert data using Hibernate